 I once read that the essence of a culture is in the words that cannot be translated.
 Explained yes, but not directly translated.
 The example given by the author was of Urdu word “takalluf”.
 “Takalluf” is that polite first and often second time refusal of an offer that stems from good manners.
 Someone asks for tea and you politely refuse the first time, perhaps even the second even as your eyes are practically glued shut from exhaustion.”Khasta” is another such word for me – the perfect “Meethi Tikiyaan” (sweet fritters) should be “khasta”.
 The way to best explain it seems to be that the exterior of the tiki should have the sturdy flakiness of a sweet pie dough while it’s centre should have the lavish butteriness of a rich cake.

-There are many recipes for meethi tikiyaan out there, some with shredded coconut folded into the batter, most with a handful of semolina.
-The version I am sharing here today is the one taught to me by my youngest maternal aunt, our resident tikiyaan maker extraordinaire.
+There are many recipes for meethi tikiyaan out there, some with shredded coconut folded in, most with a handful of semolina.
+The version I am sharing is the one taught to me by my youngest aunt, our resident tikiyaan maker extraordinaire.
 Her recipe omits the semolina (sooji) since it draws in moisture.
 Also while others make their meethi tikiyaan 3-4 inches big, my Aunt makes hers an eminently snackable 2 inches.

-Meethi Tikiyaan are a staple at the Kundon ki Niaz hosted by many in the Islamic month of Rajab .
+Meethi Tikiyaan are a staple at the Rajab Kundon ki Niaz.
 The Niaz is an open house style meal that is hosted with the hope of receiving blessings in an auspicious month.
 The day of a niaz would entail a mad rush of cooking and cleaning, but I always looked forward to when my aunt would swoop in like a mini hurricane simultaneously instructing me on how to plate the tikiyaan and admonishing us to resist from sampling them lest we run out.
 If I didn’t have a healthy fear of her I would have probably packed a few away for myself before the guests arrived.
 I suppose that would also run counter to the spirit of the Niaz.

 - 1 1/2 cup + 2 tbsp flour